nrednav/final-year-project/README.md

 # Implementation Checklist

+---

 ## Backlog
 - [ ] Finish escrow stage interface + backend
-- [ ] Try putting entire project into docker, via dockerfile (so as to manage dependencies)
+- [ ] Try putting entire project into docker, via dockerfile (so as to manage dependencies) purchased arrays
-- [ ] Prevent session duplication when seller tries to click accept on an offer, in which a session already exists with the offer makers and sellers id's purchased arrays
-- [ ] Handle upload of title draft document
-- [ ] When escrow finishes, remove the property (mimic the button from "view property" interface)
+- [ ] Add heading to buyer and seller dashboards to identify them
 - [ ] Set progress to '4'
-- [ ] Remove sold and purchased arrays from the user model
-- [x] Remove the leave session button
 - [ ] After escrow is finished, show one final interface which says session is complete and shows the necessary information to both the buyer and seller
-	- [ ] For the seller, show the tx receipt
-	- [ ] For the buyer, show the holding deposit tx receipt, the tx receipt, a button to download the title deed
+	- [ ] For the buyer, show a button to download the original title deed
 	- [ ] For both, show the date the escrow finished
-- [ ] Rename some oracles to services because they're not only serving as oracles
 - [ ] Clean up all comments across all files
 - [ ] Add mocha tests for changes to Holding Deposit & Escrow smart contracts

-## Stuff to do at end
+---

+## Future work considerations
 - [ ] Display offers to buyer
 	- [ ] Offer status, property id, timestamp
+- [ ] Prevent users from accessing other users property information
 - [ ] Fix add property preview image from going over the date picker
-- [ ] Prevent users from accessing other users property information
 - [ ] Prevent sellers from making offers on their own property
 	- [ ] Filter the search results
 - [ ] Prevent sellers from making multiple offers against the same property